AnasAGc/data-structures-and-algorithms/python/code_challenges/insertion_sort/README.md

 # Challenge Summary
-Create function take an array as argument than sort it in Merge Sort.
+Create function take an array as argument than sort it in quick Sort.

 ## Whiteboard Process
 ![mergesortion](linked-list-insertions-append.jpg)